Deseret CWMU

 • All gates are to remain ‘as they were’ when you approached them.
 If they are open, leave them open; if they are closed, close them.

 • Be safe and courteous while driving on the roads.
-Drive respectively and cautiously.
+Drive respectfully and cautiously.

 • Care must be taken to avoid damage to Ranch roads.